-The link between the HRBA and HCPs is bi-directional [18,19].
-According to Curtice et al. "Ignoring or violating human rights has a detrimental effect on people's health and, conversely, using a HRBA can improve health outcomes and deliver better quality personcentered healthcare" [20].
-Thus, according to the United Nations, a HRBA seeks to deepen understanding of the relationships between rights-holders and duty-bearers contributing to bridge the gaps between them.
+The link between the HRBA and HCPs is bidirectional.^{18,19} According to Curtice and Exworthy,20

-The imperative for applying this approach in the context of clinical nutrition is that HRBA has significant implications to the way priorities and objectives are identified and program outcomes are formulated [14].
-Moreover, this approach reinforces situation analysis at three levels:
+"Ignoring or violating human rights has a detrimental effect on people's health and, conversely, using a HRBA can improve health outcomes and deliver better quality person-centered healthcare."
+Thus, according to the United Nations, an HRBA seeks to deepen understanding of the relationship between rights holders and duty bearers contributing to bridge the gaps between them.
+The imperative for applying this approach in the context of clinical nutrition is that HRBA has significant implications to the way priorities and objectives are identified and program outcomes are formulated.14 Moreover, this approach reinforces situation analysis at three levels:

 - 1. "Causality analysis: drawing attention to root causes, for example the origin of DRM and any lack of patient's nutritional care access; - 2.
-Role or obligation analysis: helping to define who owes what obligations to whom, especially with regard to the identified root causes; - Intervention analysis identifying the interventions needed to build rights-holders' capacities and improve duty-bearers' performance".
+Role or obligation analysis: helping to define who owes what obligations to whom, especially with regard to the identified root causes; - 3.
+Intervention analysis identifying the interventions needed to build rights-holders' capacities and improve duty-bearers' performance."

-Human Rights can be articulated to a set of core values including fairness, respect, equality, dignity and autonomy (FREDA).
-Thus, we need a HRBA in clinical nutrition because this could guarantee that human rights principles, values, and standards are made real in clinical practice.
+Human rights can be articulated to a set of core values, including fairness, respect, equality, dignity, and autonomy (FREDA).
+Thus, we need an HRBA in clinical nutrition because this could guarantee that human rights principles, values, and standards are made real in clinical practice.